facebookresearch/fairseq/examples/MMPT/README.md

 - Pose estimation as a feature extractor works better than 3D-CNN-based video encoders, probably because it is more universal.
 It is also more interpretable and operable (for data normalization and augmentation).
 - For fingerspelling, it is beneficial to focus on just the dominant hand.
 - Video-text retrieval is more challenging than text-video retrieval.
 Video-text retrieval is also more valuable since it involves sign language video recognition and understanding, while text-video retrieval can sometimes be easily implemented as a sign language dictionary lookup.
-- SignCLIP solves both directions well, i.e., SignCLIP understands isolated fingerspelling of the letters in German Sign Language (DGS).
+- FingerCLIP solves both directions well, i.e., FingerCLIP understands isolated fingerspelling of the letters in German Sign Language (DGS).

 ### Demo